Jonathan-D-Shaw/Jonathan-D-Shaw.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /background/
+permalink: /people/
-title: Background
+title: people
 description: members of the lab or group
 nav: true
-nav_order: 4
+nav_order: 7

 profiles:
   # if you want to include more than one profile, just replicate the following block